-Net Income Per Share
+Net Income (Loss) Per Share

-Net income/(loss) per ordinary share is computed by dividing net income attributable to ordinary shares by the weighted average number of ordinary shares outstanding during the period (excluding 29,471,450 Class A Shares subject to possible redemption as of June 30, 2017 and 1,125,000 Class B Shares subject to forfeiture as of June 30, 2016), plus, to the extent dilutive, the incremental number of Class A Shares to settle the Private Placement Warrants and the Warrants included in the Units.
-At June 30, 2017, the Company had outstanding warrants for the purchase of up to 23,700,000 Class A Shares.
-For the period ended June 30, 2017, the weighted average of these shares was excluded from the calculation of diluted net income per ordinary share since the exercise of the warrants is contingent on the occurance of future events.
-As a result, diluted net income per ordinary share is equal to basic net income/(loss) per ordinary share.
+The Company complies with accounting and disclosure requirements ASC Topic 260, "Earnings Per Share."
+Net income/(loss) per ordinary share is computed by dividing net income/(loss) attributable to ordinary shares by the weighted average number of ordinary shares outstanding for the period.
+Ordinary shares subject to possible redemption at March 31, 2018 and 2017, which are not currently redeemable and are not redeemable at fair value, have been excluded from the calculation of basic income (loss) per share since such shares, if redeemed, only participate in their pro rata share of the Trust Account earnings.
+Also excluded, to the extent dilutive, is the incremental number of Class A Shares to settle the Private Placement Warrants and the Warrants included in the Units.
+At March 31, 2018 and 2017, the Company had outstanding warrants for the purchase of up to 23,700,000 Class A Shares.
+For the period ended March 31, 2018 and 2017, the weighted average of these shares was excluded from the calculation of diluted net income/(loss) per ordinary share since the exercise of the warrants is contingent on the occurance of future events.
+As a result, diluted net income/(loss) per ordinary share is equal to basic net income/(loss) per ordinary share.